hwennnn/RideSharing/README.md

 The usage of ACL in the project is that when the trip microservice needs to communicate with both driver and passenger microservice in order to retrieve the driver and passenger information for the trip.
 The trip microservice will send http request with related information to the ACL, and the ACL will redirect the requests to respective microservices and return the desired result back to the trip microservice.

 In addition, the ACL will also **authenticate the bearer token** to ensure the requests are valid and sent from the legitimate microservices server.
 When no or incorrect token is sent, that http request will be blocked, and 403 status code which indicates access forbidden will be sent back.

+### React Next.js Frontend

+The frontend is written is React.js with Next.js.
+The frontend simulates the login, account creation, editing profile, creating trip, initiating or ending trip, and viewing past completed trips.
+Refer [here](frontend) to the screenshots of frontend.
+In the case when the frontend wants to communicate with the backend server to fulfill client requests, a **general-purpose API backend server** is implemented in between the layer of frontend and backend to facilitate the communication.

+### General-Purpose API Backend Server